-The Roofing Alliance is hosting its seventh Construction Management Student Competition.
+The Roofing Alliance hosted its seventh Construction Management Student Competition.
 Due to the pandemic, we conducted the competition virtually.

 Team members from left to right: Logan Bozeman, Walker Lott (team captain), Libby Reid, Joey White (alternate) and Steward Wilkes; faculty coach is Associate Professor Junshan Liu; team mentor is Paige Harvill, Nations Roof LLC, Mobile, Ala.